OctopusDeploy/blog/blog/2022-01/jenkins-helm-install-guide/index.md

 Even this simple example highlights the benefits of JCasC:

 - Each JCasC property is documented at http://jenkinshost/configuration-as-code/reference (replace `jenkinshost` with the hostname of your own Jenkins instance), whereas writing a Groovy script requires knowledge of the [Jenkins API](https://javadoc.jenkins-ci.org/jenkins/model/Jenkins.html).
-- JCasC configuration is vanilla YAML, which is much more approachable that scripts written in Groovy.
+- JCasC configuration is vanilla YAML, which is much more approachable than scripts written in Groovy.
 - JCasC is opinionated, providing a consistent approach for common configuration.
 Groovy scripts can solve the same problem multiple ways, meaning scripts with more than a few lines of code require the expertise of a software engineer to be understood.

 For all the benefits though, JCasC is not a complete replacement for setting system properties or running Groovy scripts.
 For example, [JCasC will not support the ability to disable CSRF](https://github.com/jenkinsci/configuration-as-code-plugin/issues/1184), meaning this option is only exposed via system properties.